materialsvirtuallab/nano266/labs/README.md

 LaTeX input:        mmd-article-header
-Title:              NANO266 Lab General Instructions Base Header Level:  2
+Title:              NANO266 Lab General Instructions
+Author:             Shyue Ping Ong
+Base Header Level:  2
 LaTeX Mode:         memoir
 LaTeX input:        mmd-article-begin-doc
 LaTeX footer:       mmd-memoir-footer

+# General Lab Instructions

-# Introduction
+## Introduction

 Welcome to the lab sessions for NANO266.
 Before you begin, you should read this carefully and follow all instructions to make sure that your computer / computing resource is set up properly.
 Your instructors are on hand to help you if you run into any problems.

-# First Principles Modeling Codes
+## First Principles Modeling Codes

 In the labs, we will be using two open-source first principles modeling codes: